Skills Training and a Brother’s Love Transform a Struggling Student’s Life

 A man herds camels through the hot, arid landscape in Turkana.
 (Photo by Jon Taylor Sweet)

 His story dates to 2007 when he was registered into the OneChild program.
-At the time, he was 3 years old and living with his older brother, little sister, and their mom in Lotubae Village.
+At the time, he was 3 years old and living with his older brother, little sister and their mom in Lotubae Village.

-This family of four had no father living with them because their mom’s first husband, who was the father to the older boy, had divorced and left before the boy was old enough to know him.
+This family of four had no father living with them because their mom’s first husband, who was the father to the older boy, had divorced their mom and left before the boy was old enough to know him.

-Their mom then remarried and had Lokwaar and his little sister; however, the marriage ended in divorce and their mom decided to live alone with her kids.
+Their mom then remarried and had Lokwaar and his little sister; however, the marriage ended in divorce, and their mom decided to live alone with her kids.

 When his mom heard about a Hope Center being set up in their community, she took her kids to get registered into the program.
 To help the most families possible, Hope Centers normally begin by registering only one child per family, and Lokwaar qualified to join.